-The risk margin, which is a function of the operational risk SCR, life underwriting risk SCR and non-bank counterparty default risk SCR, has decreased by £0.02m, primarily due to a reduction in the operational risk SCR, which is a function of the expenses incurred in the twelve months to the reporting date.
+The risk margin, which is a function of the operational risk SCR, life underwriting risk SCR and non-bank counterparty default risk SCR, has decreased by £0.04m.
+This reduction primarily reflects both a regulatory change which, all else equal, reduces the Company's risk margin by one-third compared to the previous approach and a reduction in the operational risk SCR, which is a function of the expenses incurred in the twelve months to the reporting date.